CityofToronto/bdit_volumes/volume_project/clustering/Evaluation_fit.md

 ### Distance distribution by cluster
 ![distribution_by_cluster](img/distribution_by_cluster.png)

+* percentage shown here are the percentage representation of each cluster in turning movement counts (incomplete day), therefore different from the distribution for training data described [here](README.md)

 Cluster 2 (relatively consistent volume throughout the day) are generally lesser fit.
 Same is demonstrated in the profiles above, the lesser fit ones mostly belong to this cluster.
 Same goes for cluster 5, which also represents no particular up/down trend during the day.